-Coffee and dark chocolate pair so well in this delicious espresso chocolate mousse.
+Coffee and dark chocolate pair so well in this delicious espresso chocolate mousse recipe.
 An elegant dessert for everyday or for entertaining, can be made a day ahead!

 This espresso chocolate mousse, or mocha chocolate mousse, is a real crowd pleaser!
 It has a deep chocolate flavor and a slight taste of espresso, topped with a mound of whipped cream, it is just so good.